dossierhq/dossierhq/README.md

 - `devenv shell` (or use direnv to automatically open the devenv shell)
 - `rush update` to install dependencies.
+- `devenv up` to start Postgres
 - In `tools/generic-tools/`:
-  - By default the databases (test and example databases on PostgreSQL) are configured in Docker.
+  - By default the PostgreSQL databases are run in devenv.
 To use another db set the env variable `HOST_ROOT_DATABASE_URL`
-  - `npm run db:start` (only if running db in Docker)
   - `npm run db:ensure-and-migrate-dbs`
 - `rush build`